 • 1) the bank’s strategy for developing the main directions of the deposit process;

-• 2) the bank's tactics in organizing the formation of the resource base;
+• 2) the bank’s tactics for organizing the formation of a resource base;

-• 3) control over the implementation of the deposit policy.
+• 3) control over the implementation of deposit policy.

-As a rule, banks are encouraged to develop a special deposit policy document that would allow them to determine the strategy and tactics of the bank in organizing the deposit process.
-The document "Deposit Policy of the Bank" is developed on the basis of an analysis of the structure, condition and dynamics of the bank's resource base, as well as in close conjunction with such documents that determine the main directions and conditions for the placement of attracted funds.
-Specifically, in the deposit policy, the bank provides for the growth prospects of own funds, and hence the ratio between own and borrowed funds; structure of attracted funds; preferred types of deposits and deposits, terms of their attraction; the ratio between time deposits and term deposits and demand deposits; the main contingent of deposits and deposits, etc.
+As a rule, banks are asked to develop a special deposit policy document that would allow them to determine the bank’s strategy and tactics in organizing the deposit process.
+The document “Deposit Policy of the Bank” is developed on the basis of an analysis of the structure, state and dynamics of the bank’s resource base, as well as in close connection with such documents that determine the main directions and conditions for the placement of raised funds.
+Specifically, in its deposit policy, the bank provides for the prospects for the growth of its own funds, and hence the ratio between its own and borrowed funds; structure of funds raised; preferred types of deposits and terms of their attraction; the ratio between time deposits and term deposits and demand deposits; the main contingent for deposits, etc.

-Rice. one.
-Model of formation of the deposit policy of a commercial bank
+Rice.
+1. Model of formation of deposit policy of a commercial bank

-The above model is formed on the basis of the current tasks that need to be addressed in the process of carrying out passive operations and creating an optimal resource base for the bank.
-The bank's deposit policy should correspond to its strategic goals.
-Therefore, in its formation, the choice of the general line is extremely important.
+The above model is formed on the basis of current tasks that need to be solved in the process of carrying out passive operations and creating an optimal resource base for the bank.
+The bank's deposit policy must correspond to its strategic goals.
+Therefore, when forming it, the choice of the general line is extremely important.
 Managing the activities of a commercial bank (banking management) / Ed.
 O.I.
-Lavrushin. - M.: "Yurist", 2007. p.352 The Bank can choose as its priority potential customers either private depositors - "retail" customers, or commercial firms and other legal entities, or both.
-If the bank does not attract widespread deposits from the population, then it can replace fixed costs with interest.
-When working with the population, the bank at the initial stage develops a penetration strategy for markets, customers and banking products, and then a development and diversification strategy.
-In a competitive environment, banks are forced to pursue an aggressive policy.
-In the market of private deposits, the strategy of the leader is, of course, pursued by the Savings Bank of Russia.
-The bank's deposit policy assumes that special attention should be paid to risk management in the field of deposit operations.
-It is based on the constant maintenance of the required level of diversification of deposit resources, as well as ensuring the possibility of attracting funds from other sources and maintaining the balance of the bank's liabilities with its assets in terms of terms and interest rates.
+Lavrushin. - M.: “Lawyer”, 2007. p.
+352 The bank can choose as its priority potential clients either private depositors - “retail” clients, or commercial firms and other legal entities, or both.
+If a bank does not widely attract deposits from the public, it can replace fixed costs with interest.
+When working with the population, the bank initially develops a penetration strategy for markets, clients and banking products, and then a development and diversification strategy.
+In a competitive environment, banks are forced to pursue aggressive policies.
+In the private deposit market, the leader's strategy is, of course, pursued by the Savings Bank of Russia.
+The bank's deposit policy suggests that special attention should be paid to risk management in the field of deposit operations.
+Its basis is the constant maintenance of the required level of diversification of deposit resources, as well as ensuring the possibility of attracting funds from other sources and maintaining a balance of the bank’s liabilities with its assets in terms of terms and interest rates.

 The objectives of the bank’s deposit policy may be:

-• - observance of the bank's balance sheet liquidity;
+• - maintaining the liquidity of the bank’s balance sheet;

 • - attracting resources with minimal costs; - attracting the required amount of resources into deposits for the longest possible period;

-• - Creation in the future of conditions for the sustainability of the funds raised.
+• - creation in the future of conditions for the sustainability of raised funds.

-Maintaining stable balances on customer accounts can be stimulated, for example, by setting a higher interest rate, but for a minimum account balance, or by differentiating interest depending on the size of the minimum balance.
+Maintaining stable balances on customer accounts can be encouraged, for example, by establishing a higher interest rate, but on a minimum account balance, or by differentiating interest depending on the size of the minimum balance.

-The deposit policy of the bank must be documented.
-It can be fixed in the form of an independent document for 1-2 years or represented by separate provisions on the procedure for attracting funds to deposits and on opening and maintaining client accounts.
+The bank's deposit policy must be documented.
+It can be recorded in the form of an independent document for 1-2 years or represented by separate provisions on the procedure for attracting funds to deposits and on opening and maintaining client accounts.

-The regulation on the deposit policy of the bank may contain the following sections:
+The Bank's Deposit Policy Regulations may contain the following sections:

 • - general provisions;

-• - objectives of the bank's resource policy;
+• - goals of the bank’s resource policy;

-• -terms for attracting funds and the procedure for establishing the terms of contracts;
+• - terms of raising funds and the procedure for establishing the terms of contracts;

 • - a list of documents required to conclude an agreement and open a deposit or bank account;

-• - a list of documents and the procedure for processing operations to raise funds in deposit and savings certificates;
+• - list of documents and procedure for processing operations to raise funds in deposit and savings certificates;

-• - the procedure for raising funds and formalizing operations to raise funds from credit institutions;
+• - the procedure for raising funds and processing operations to attract funds from credit institutions;

 • - the procedure for calculating and paying interest on passive transactions;